neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 This chapter explains:

-* how to use the validators being part of FLOW3
+* how to use the validators being part of TYPO3 Flow
 * how to write your own validators
 * how to use validation in your own code
 * how validation is embedded in the model, the persistence and the MVC layer